Want the best LGBTQ+ Dark Academia books?

 The play spills dangerously over into life and one of them is found dead.

-If you enjoyed the characters in The Atlas Six, then this is the book for you.
+Did you enjoy the characters in The Atlas Six?
+Then this is the book for you.
 It features a secret society with pretentious members who end up doing morally questionable things.
+An excellent dark academia read.

 6. Ruinsong by Julia Ember

 In this world, singers have magic powers when they sing certain songs.
-And they are able to heal, cause pain and heat people.
+And they can heal, cause pain and heat people.

-Cadence is an incredibly strong mage.
-She was born in poverty in an orphanage and rises to success.
+Cadence is a strong mage.
+She was born in poverty in an orphanage and rose to success.
 But she works for the evil Queen Elene.
 And Elene forces Cadence to use her power to torture others.

 But when she is reunited with her childhood friend she must make a choice.
 Does she take a stand or follow the queen.